mirror-and-star/treatise/00b-foreword/index.md

 ## The Failure of Knowledge and Conditioning

-How do we unify a species with immense linguistic diversity, a multitude of Gods or none at all, and deep political and ideological fractures?
+How do we unify a species with immense linguistic diversity, a multitude of gods or none at all, and deep political and ideological fractures?
 Empathy is not universal, and many are focused purely on their own survival.

 The human mind operates on a basic, observable program: it seeks certainty and predictability in a complex, constantly changing world.
 To feel secure, we cling to accumulated knowledge and build rigid mental models of reality.
 We then mistake these models for the truth, defending our concepts as if our physical survival depends on them.
 From the moment we are born, we are told what we should be, what to believe, which flag to salute.
 And this conditioning, which we rarely question, becomes the center of our world.
 It immediately creates the “other” (the one to be feared, converted, or controlled).
 A system built on boundaries guarantees conflict.